se3ya/MoreBrutalLC-Plus/MoreBrutalLethalCompany/README.md

 - **Hot-Reload:** Dynamically loads and unloads custom moon AssetBundles as needed, significantly reducing RAM usage.
 - **Beware of the Unknown:** Watch out for the masked enemy who has learned to mimic the voices of your friends.
 - **Missile Turrets:** New inside hazard - Missile Turrets.
 The missiles travel slower than standard projectiles, they accelerate over time.
 These turrets require a brief reload period after each shot.
-- **Toil-Heads:** CoilHeads, Manticoils, Maskeds, and other entities can now spawn with turrets mounted on their heads.
+- **Toil-Heads:** Coil-head, Manti-coil and Masked now with a small chance can spawn with turrets mounted on their heads.
 - **Enhanced Darkness:** The darkness is now even more intense, but players can illuminate their path with each scan, making navigation through the shadows easier.
 - **High-Amount Scrap:** Moons with active weather will contain higher amount scrap.
 - **Ship Features:** The ship has its own window, top-mounted floodlight will be rotating upon landing, auto reroute to The Company moon on the last day, customized posters, but the ship may sometimes malfunction.
 - **Enhanced Radar Booster:** Upgraded Radar Booster has doubled range on the map.
-Teleport your Radar Booster back to the ship or inverse Teleporter it into the facility.
+Teleport your Radar Booster back to the ship or Inverse teleporter it into the facility.
 - **Orbit:** Experience a more beautiful and immersive orbit.
 - **Upgrades:** Upgrade your ship or character through the terminal.
 - **Terminal:** Terminal home screen is beautiful and has all commands with all information that player needs to know.